-When renting out a property it’s the landlord’s, letting agent’s and property manager’s responsibility to keep properties safe and free from health hazards.
+When renting out a property, it’s the responsibility of both the landlord and the letting agent to keep properties safe and free from health hazards.
 As with most sectors in the modern world, there are many regulations that must be adhered to and it can often be hard to keep track of them all.

 If an accident occurs and the property in question does not meet safety regulations, a tenant is well within their rights to contact a local Environmental Health Officer, which could have serious legal and financial implications for the landlord.

 Inadequate heating, insulation and disrepair are other factors responsible for safety hazards.
 Furthermore, a lack of handrails, steep stairs and poor lighting are design faults that can cause problems for landlords and unfortunately, the age-old problem of damp and mould growth will never go away.

 Rental property safety regulations fall into three categories: Gas safety, Electrical Safety and Fire Safety.

 When renting out a property, landlords must adhere to The Gas Safety (Installation and Use) Regulations 1998.
 The most important aspects of this act are that landlords make sure gas equipment is installed and maintained by a ‘Gas Safe’ registered engineer , and that an engineer carries out an annual safety check; a record of which is then provided to the tenant.

 The two points of reference for landlords are The Electrical Equipment (Safety) Regulations 1994 and The Plugs & Sockets (Safety) Regulations 1994 (Part of the Consumer Protection Act 1987).
 The principal procedures to consider here are ensuring that all systems (sockets and fittings) and appliances (cooker, fridge/freezer) are safe for use and regularly checked.